joosy/guides/guides/blog/forms.md

 ## Preparations

-To imlpement creation and modification of posts we'll have to add two more pages: `posts/edit` and `posts/new`.
+To implement creation and modification of posts we'll have to add two more pages: `posts/edit` and `posts/new`.

 {% assign gist_file = 'Generate pages.sh' %}
 {% include gist.html %}